ryanhalstater/weather_bot/README.md

  - Subscribed users are stored on Google Sheet
  - Google sheet information mapped to internal_users.csv with more relevant information
 	- Selenium used to generate link from which weather forecasts are taken
- - Daily, main.py run to send emails to those who are subscribed
+ - Daily, main.py is run to send emails to those who are subscribed
 	- Information from Selenium and various APIs, visualized with Seaborn package

 ## How to run on personal machine